 If at this point you find yourself squirming about me “enabling” a church that you fundamentally disagree with both in doctrine and in practice, then you’re missing it.
 All of the above should resonate with you if you’re a committed Christian entirely apart from whether you agree with this guy!
+Nothing in the above requires agreement or approval.
 It’s about being willing to step out and actually do something to demonstrate love whether you want to like or agree with someone or not (and I am not at all implying that I do not want to).

 Take on board C. S. Lewis’s advice: “Do not waste time bothering whether you ‘love’ your neighbour; act as if you did.
 As soon as we do this we find one of the great secrets.
 When you are behaving as if you loved someone, you will presently come to love him.”

 I’m writing my letter tomorrow.
 How about you?